The Illusion of Stewardship

 • Present Day: The town is saddled with a $42.8 million debt crisis driven by years of deferred maintenance.

-A $2.3 Million Surplus Built on Deferred Maintenance
+A $2.3 Million Surplus Built on Neglect

 The Ledger of Betrayal